jay-j/golden-sun-manip/notes.md

 Actually a lot less - there is a lot of the psyenergy byte that is used up by weapon unleashes and djinn and summons, and enemy moves.. and items .. definitely want to pare down to actually valid options..

-TODO write an encoder/decoder for this action space
+TODO write an encoder/decoder for this action space.
+A pre-written array.. given integer convert to action type, command, target, etc. Also store text Also store text.
+Separate array of string conversions?
+A way to start an auto builder?

 ## Reward Function
 What is the reward function?